hypertoast/llm-zoomcamp-2024/project/README.md

 - Data Persistence: Switch feedback logging from CSV to a database like SQLite or PostgreSQL.
 - Cloud Deployment: Deploy the app to cloud platforms such as Heroku or AWS for broader accessibility.
 - Enhanced Monitoring: Implement a more robust feedback monitoring dashboard using tools like Grafana.
+- Integrating Kaggle API to download the data-set.
+Currently, the raw source is embedded within this project (intents.json)

 ## Reviewing criteria